Butterflies India: Outreach

-Through the Children's Cooperatives Programmes (CDK and CHC), Butterflies is present in eight countries (Afghanistan, India, Nepal, Sri Lanka, Kyrgyzstan, Tajikistan, Madagascar and Ghana) and ten states and Union Territories of India (Jammu and Kashmir, West Bengal, Kerala, Delhi, Bihar, Jharkhand, Orissa, Rajasthan, Andaman and Nicobar Islands and Maharashtra).
+Through its Children's Cooperatives Programmes (CDK and CHC), Butterflies operates in eight countries, including Afghanistan, India, Nepal, Sri Lanka, Kyrgyzstan, Tajikistan, Madagascar and Ghana.
+In India, its programmes are active in several states and union territories, including Jammu and Kashmir, West Bengal, Kerala, Delhi, Bihar, Jharkhand, Odisha, Rajasthan, Andaman and Nicobar Islands and Maharashtra.

-Butterflies facilitated a children's forum in Delhi called the Delhi Child Rights Club in 1998, which has children from 13 NGOs as its members.
-DCRC has taken up the issue of right to play with the mayors and chief minister of Delhi to get access to open spaces for children to play.
+In 1998, Butterflies helped establish the Delhi Child Rights Club, a forum for children from various organisations in Delhi.
+The group has raised issues related to children's rights, including access to safe play spaces.

-Butterflies has facilitated and is the convenor of National Alliance of Grassroots NGOs for Protection of Child Rights (NAGN), an alliance of 39 grassroots community based organizations from 13 states.
-Butterflies have also facilitated and are the convenor of South Asian Alliance of Grassroots NGOs (SAAGN) having 136 members from the region.
+Butterflies has also supported networks such as the National Alliance of Grassroots NGOs for Protection of Child Rights (NAGN), which includes organisations from multiple Indian states.
+It is also associated with the South Asian Alliance of Grassroots NGOs (SAAGN), a regional network of civil society organisations.

-Butterflies is also a member of Family for Every Child, a global alliance of local civil society organisations.
-Rita Panicker, executive director of Butterflies, is currently the vice-chair of the board.
+Butterflies is a member of Family for Every Child, an international alliance of organisations working on child welfare.
+Rita Panicker, the organisation's executive director, has served as vice-chair of its board.